 So, of course, investors come rushing when there’s so much potential and also a market that you could cater to.

 How to get a business visa to Portugal?

 Foreigners who want to live in Portugal while starting a new business must apply for a D2 visa.
 This visa, also known as an entrepreneur or business visa, is intended for non-EU citizens with the potential and motivation to make a new company successful in Portuguese lands.

-It gives you and your family permission to live in Portugal and move freely through the Schengen countries.
+It allows you and your family to live in Portugal and move freely through the Schengen countries.
 With it, you get a Residence Permit valid for a period of 2 years, with the right to renewal.

 Some suggested activities for obtaining the D2 Visa are:

 - Submit a business plan to the consulate

 - Create a personal tax number (NIF) and open a bank account in Portugal.